mark-watson/Clojure-AI-Book/manuscript/libpython.md

 (["the" "DET"] ["cat" "NOUN"] ["ran" "VERB"])
 ~~~~~~~~

-Here is a listing of the example.
+Now let's look at the listing of the example project for this chapter.
 The Python file **QA.py** loaded in line 9 will be seen later.
 The **spaCy** library requires a model file to be loaded as seen in line 11.

 The combined demo that uses **spaCY**, the transformer model, and queries the public DBPedia Knowledge Graph is implemented in function **spacy-qa-demo** (lines 38-61).
 In line 49 we call a utility function **dbpedia-get-entity-text-by-name** that is described in a later chapter; for now it is enough to know that it uses the SPARQL query template in the file **get_entity_text.sparql** to get context text for an entity from DBPedia.
 This code is wrapped in the local function **get-text-fn** that is called for each entity name from in the natural language query.